 Behind the Door of Real Estate Syndication

-Generally, these projects have high rish-adjusted yields because they are off market and purchased by investors looking for better terms than those offered in publicly traded deals.
+Generally, these deals have high risk-adjusted yields because they are sold off-market to sophisticated investors that are looking for better terms than those offered in publicly traded deals.

-Before formally launching a project, OSC will often read the market by informally polling select investors to gauge their appetite for the project.
-Based on these discussions, OSC will launch the project at a price it believes will clear the market.
+Before formally launching an Offering, we read the market by informally polling select investors to gauge their appetite for the deal.
+Based on these discussions we will launch the Offering at a price we believe will clear the market.

 Types of Syndications

-An underwritten deal is one for which OSC guarantees the entire commitment, and then syndicates the equity or debt with other investors.
-If we cannot fully subscribe the loan, OSC will absorb the difference, which they may later try to sell to investors.
-Underwritten loans usually require more lucrative fees because OSC is on the hook if potential lenders balk.
+An underwritten deal is one for which we guarantee the entire commitment, and then syndicates the equity or debt with other investors.
+If we cannot fully subscribe the offering, we will absorb the difference and may later try to sell off units to investors.
+Underwritten deals usually require more lucrative fees because we are on the hook if potential investors balk.

-A “best-efforts” syndication is one for which OSC commits to underwrite less than the entire amount of the loan, leaving the credit to the vicissitudes of the market.
-If the loan is undersubscribed, the loan may not close—or may need major revisions to clear the market.
+A “best-efforts” syndication is one for which we commit to underwrite and market, but leaves the Offering to the vicissitudes of the market.
+If the deal is undersubscribed, the deal will not close—or may need major revisions to clear the market.

 A “club deal” is a project that is pre-marketed to a group of relationship investors.